-A net 10-acre school site (11.5 gross acres) would be offered for dedication to Saddleback Valley Unified School District (SVUSD) to accommodate a school with up to 1000 students from kindergarten through sixth grade.
-The elementary school conceptual site plan is comprised of a campus hub, kindergarten building, grades 1-2 building, grades 3-6 building, outdoor space learning area, active play area and field, parking for staff, teachers, and visitors, as well as a drop off area.
+A net 10-acre school site (11.5 gross acres) was offered to the Saddleback Valley Unified School District (SVUSD) to accommodate a school with up to 1000 students from kindergarten through sixth grade.
+However, the offer was declined on March 9, 2023 by SVUSD Board of Directors.